1312359/rails-facebook-connect/README.md

 before_action :authenticate_user!
 ```

-#### Integrate omniauth-facebook
+## Integrate omniauth-facebook

 What follows is a summary of the [devise omniauth wiki](https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview).

-##### Create the FB app
+### Create the FB app

-Signin on [FB developper platform](https://developers.facebook.com) and create a new app. **On app settings, don't forget to add a web-platform with http://localhost:3000/ as your site URL**
+- Sign-in on [FB developper platform](https://developers.facebook.com) and create a new app.
+- On app settings, **don't forget to add a web-platform with http://localhost:3000/ as your site URL**

-Remember your App ID and App Secret to configure your Rails app.
+Remember your App ID and App Secret for what follows.

-##### Configure devise with API keys
+### Configure devise with API keys

 To protect our keys use the [figaro gem](https://github.com/laserlemon/figaro).

-- run 'rails generate figaro:install'.
+- run `rails generate figaro:install` if you haven't already.
 It will create a *config/application.yml* to put all your API keys and add this file in *.gitignore*

 - copy / paste your FB keys in *config/application.yml* as follows